How it all began...

 Towards evening, I dedicate myself to my beloved arrival ritual.
 Starting at the guesthouse, I go to the Boudhanath-Stupa to watch the Tibetans walking around the stupa in the evening sun.
 I see many older people in their impressive tibetan costume.
 A prayer wheel in the hand, a “Omani Padme Hum” on the lips.
 I believe that there are not many places outside of Tibet where you can get such a deep insight into a thousand years old tradition.

 A new day starts.
 At nine o'clock the owner of the manufactory, Ram Santa, picks me up.
 We don’t take the car, but his small motorbike.
-I sit on a way to small (for my height) back seat without a helmet and cling to the carrier.
-Feeling comfortable is something else.
-Even after years, the traffic rules in Kathmandu are a mystery to me.
-Loud honking.
-Oncoming traffic.
-It’s always a challenging adventure - especially with a motorbike.
+I sit on a way to small (for my height) back seat without a

-I'm happy we leave the busy Ringroad and turn into a more rural area.
-It’s getting calmer.
-The potholes diminish and my convulsive clinging to the carrier slackens.
-Then we’re finally there!
-Ram Santa calls the manufactory “his” factory, it’s his pride and joy.
-At the edge of the property are small buildings with the traditional altar in the middle - an integral part of nepalese life, and also of everyday work.
+Santa calls the manufactory “his” factory, it’s his pride and joy.
+At the edge of the property are small buildings with the traditional altar in the middle - an integral part of nepalese life,

 A loud hammering sound can be heard now.
 Four men swing their heavy sledgehammers in a rapid rhythm - knock knock knock knock - again and again.
 Followed by a little break.
 The original metal plate is annealed in the open oven and will be reworked with the hammers.
 Knock, knock, knock - the sounds of the hammers can be heard again in rhythm.
 It takes time until the shape of a singing bowl is made out of a lump of metal.

-In an old wooden shelf is the half-finished work from the night before.
-It was a full moon night.
-I look at the singing bowls and remember how the idea for our Vollmondklangschale® (full moon singing bowl) was born.
+singing bowl) was born.
 It's been many years.
-In the evening, I sat on the roof garden of the guesthouse and admired the wonderful bright full moon over Kathmandu - in this night it seemed even bigger and brighter to me than ever before.
-That's where the idea came from.
-We create full moon singing bowls when there’s full moon.
-A singing bowl that captures exactly this wonderful energy of the full moon!
+In the evening, I sat on the roof garden of the guesthouse and admired the wonderful bright full moon over Kathmandu - in this night it seemed even

 I couldn’t wait to tell Ram Santa about my idea.
 I will never forget his astonished face and the - in his opinion - probably crazy idea.
-Meanwhile, he is convinced of the power of the Vollmondklangschale® full moon singing bowl and is using its special effect in his own classes as a healer.
+Meanwhile, he is convinced of the power of the

 My customers in Germany, Austria and Switzerland were immediately impressed by the energy-rich bowls with their fine sounds.